learn-co-curriculum/phase-0-macos-env-introduction/README.md

 ## View Your Desktop in "Finder" and "Terminal" Applications

-In order to complete the environment setup, you will need to be able to open applications.
+To complete the environment setup, you will need to be able to open applications.
 You can open new applications by using the search bar at the bottom of your screen.
-The search bar says "Type here to search".
+The search bar says, "Type here to search".

 ### Action Item: View Your Desktop in the "Finder"